Employee Handbook- Chapter 5

 The College provides a program whereby employees have a flexible and convenient method to use tax-sheltered dollars to pay for their personal share of healthcare costs and/or child and dependent care expenses.
 These two benefit options are called Flexible Spending Accounts (FSAs).
 They are designed to increase your disposable income by reducing the amount of taxes you pay.

-The “FLEX” Plan has a Plan Year of March 1st to the following February 28th or 29th .
-When you enroll in one of the FLEX plans, you choose to have a specific amount of your annual salary withheld from each of your paychecks and deposited into an FSA.
+The “FLEX” Plan year is July 1 to June 30.
+When you enroll in one of the FLEX plans, you choose to have a specific amount of your annual salary withheld from each of your paychecks and deposited into a FSA.
 These withholdings are on a pre-tax basis (before federal and state income taxes are levied on your wages).

 Full and part-time regular employees of the College may purchase dental insurance.
-Employees are eligible to participate on the 1st of the month after date of hire, during the annual open enrollment period in June, or with evidence of a qualifying event.
-Please refer to the Summary Plan Description: http://www.berea.edu/people-services/files/2013/07/Dental-Plan-Summary.pdf for detailed information about specific insurance provisions.
-Current premiums, noting the employee contribution, are published in the Benefits Summary Brochure: http://www.berea.edu/people-services/wp-content/blogs.dir/91/files/2013-Benefits-Brochure.pdf.
+Employees are eligible to participate on the 1st of the month after date of hire, during the annual open enrollment period, or with evidence of a qualifying event.
+Please refer to the Summary Plan Description and Benefits Summary Brochure found here: http://www.berea.edu/people-services/benefits/ for detailed information about specific insurance provisions and current premiums.
 These benefits are subject to termination or change at any time.

 Berea College Child Development Lab (CDL)